jcarloshg/secure-api/Docs/promts/point-02.step-03.md

 - **Redacted (Plaintext):** Stored for high-speed auditing, analytics, and debugging without needing decryption keys.
 - **Original (Encrypted):** Stored only for "break-glass" scenarios where the real data must be recovered.

-- **Mock Database Structure:** Using a JSON file is perfect for a mock setup.
-You should append each entry as an object in an array, ensuring you include a **timestamp** and a unique **ID** for traceability.

 ### Logical Data Structure

 Your JSON entry should look similar to this to meet architectural standards: